 Thanks for emailing that article!

 Please click the player above to watch the video.
+This video was produced by Glaucoma Research Foundation in January 2013.

 Thomas Brunner: Catalyst for a Cure (CFC) is a unique approach to research developed by Glaucoma Research Foundation, which involves bringing together scientists from different backgrounds to work collaboratively to understand the mechanisms of glaucoma with the goal of improved treatment, and someday, a cure.